alexandranazdravan/Traveler-Backend/README.md

 Popular and effective PHP library, PHPMailer is used to send emails safely and conveniently from PHP applications.
 With capabilities including SMTP authentication, formatting for HTML and plain-text messages, file attachments, and more, it is a frequently used library.
 <br> <br>

 I used PHPMailer with OAuth.
 From [Google Cloud Console](https://cloud.google.com/cloud-console), I got a clientId and a clientSecret and after running my app I also got a refresh token.
-These were necessary, because "Less secure app access" is not available, whether the account has 2 step auth enabled or not([https://mailtrap.io/blog/phpmailer-gmail/](https://mailtrap.io/blog/phpmailer-gmail/)).
+These were necessary, because "Less secure app access" is not available, whether the account has 2 step auth enabled or not( [https://mailtrap.io/blog/phpmailer-gmail/](https://mailtrap.io/blog/phpmailer-gmail/) ).

 ``` bash
         $mail = new PHPMailer();